joakimk/testbot/README.markdown

-Speedup RSpec and Cucumber by running in parallel on multiple CPUs on muliple computers.
+Speedup RSpec and Cucumber by running in parallel on multiple CPUs on multiple computers.

 Concept
 ====